API Reference Jumar v#0.1.0

 dependencies of the main Jumar application.
 This is separate

-module to allow for easier use
+from the Jumar.Application module to allow for easier use

 in third party projects, without also including web server